 For a respite from the card tables and fast cars, head to the tranquil Japanese Garden on Avenue Princesse-Grâce.
 The Princess Grace rose garden in Fontvieille has more than 4,000 rose trees, while the Exotic Garden, with 1,000 different species of cacti, is on Boulevard du Jardin-Exotique.
 Two hundred feet below are the Observatory Caves.
 For some free sunbathing pitch up at the manmade Larvotto beach.

 If you want to take a flight to Monte Carlo, you’ll have to fly to Nice-Côte d’Azur International (NCE), which is located around 20 miles (32 km) from Monte Carlo.

 Monte Carlo insider information

 - Hear the words “Faites vos jeux” in the most famous casino of them all.
-It does have marble and gold, and in the rooms at the back a crowd gathers at lightning speed around someone who is winning or losing in dramatic style.
+Monte Carlo’s casino features marble and gold, and in the rooms at the back crowds gather at lightning speed around someone who is winning or losing in dramatic style.

 - Princess Grace, the American film actress who married Prince Rainier and became a queen, is buried in the impressive St Nicholas Cathedral.

 - Be here in May for the Monaco Grand Prix.
 It is the most exciting Formula 1 race with no room for driver error on the 77 laps around the twisting narrow streets of Monte Carlo.
 Luxurious yachts are moored in the marina and celebrities stay in the Hotel de Paris and the Grand.